dojo/docs/dojo/declare.rst

   dojo.declare("my.Thinger", null, {
     constructor: function(/* Object */args){
-      dojo.mixin(this, args);
+      dojo.safeMixin(this, args);
     }
   });

-Here, we've declared a simple class named ``my.Thinger``, not based on anything, and finally providing a single property named constructor.
+Here, we've declared a simple class named ``my.Thinger``, not based on anything, and finally providing a single property named ``constructor``.
 The constructor function is run once for each mixed Class.
 In this example, we've simply mixed the passed arguments into ``this``, or our scoped reference to an instance of my.Thinger.
 You could then create a Thinger like so:

 .. code-block :: javascript
   :linenos: